buddhist-uni/buddhist-uni.github.io/_content/articles/meditation-and-liberation-in-the-sravakabhumi_deleanu-florin.md

   - sects
 ---

-A very brief summary of the *Śrāvakabhūmi*: an ancient meditation manual preserved by the Yogācāra school.
+A very brief summary of the *Śrāvakabhūmi*: an ancient meditation manual preserved by the Yogācāra school.